syncfusion-content/maui-docs/MAUI/PDF-Viewer/Migration.md

 </td>
 <td>{{'[PropertyChanged](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.bindableobject.propertychanged)'| markdownify }}</td>
 <td> Occurs when a property in the PDF Viewer is modified.
-It allows you to monitor page changes effectively.
+It allows you to detect page changes occurred in the PDF Viewer.
 The example below demonstrates how to implement this:

 {% highlight c# %}

 SfPdfViewer.PropertyChanged += PdfViewer_PropertyChanged;

-private void PdfViewer_PropertyChanged(object sender, PropertyChangedEventArgs e)
+private void PdfViewer_PropertyChanged(object sender, PropertyChangedEventArgs e) {

-{

-    // Check if the changed property is PageNumber

-    if (e.PropertyName == nameof(SfPdfViewer.PageNumber))
+    // Check if the changed property is PageNumber if (e.PropertyName == nameof(SfPdfViewer.PageNumber))
     {
         // Get the current page number
         int currentPageNumber = SfPdfViewer.PageNumber;

     }
 }
 {% endhighlight %}

 </td>
 </tr>
 </table>